Locally Differentially Private Analysis of Graph Statistics: Algorithms

 Specifically, \alg{LocalRR$_\triangle$} is inefficient because the data collector has to count the number of triangles $m_3$ in the noisy graph $G'$.
 Since the noisy graph $G'$ is dense (especially when $\epsilon$ is small) and there are $\binom{n}{3}$ subgraphs with three nodes in $G'$, the number of triangles is $m_3 = O(n^3)$.
 Then, the time complexity of \alg{LocalRR$_\triangle$} is also $O(n^3)$, which is not practical for a graph with a large number of users $n$.
 In fact, we implemented \alg{LocalRR$_\triangle$} ($\epsilon=1$) with C/C++ and measured its running time using one node of a supercomputer (ABCI: AI Bridging Cloud Infrastructure \cite{ABCI}).
 When $n=5000$, $10000$, $20000$, and $40000$, the running time was $138$, $1107$, $9345$, and $99561$ seconds, respectively; i.e., the running time was almost cubic in $n$.
 We can also estimate the running time for larger $n$.
 For example, when $n=1000000$, \alg{LocalRR$_\triangle$} ($\epsilon=1$) would require about $35$ years $(=1107 \times 100^3 /(3600 \times 24 \times 365))$.

-In contrast, the time complexity of \alg{Local2Rounds$_\triangle$} is $O(n^2 + n d_{max}^2)$, including the private calculation of $d_{max}$.
-When we want to evaluate the utility of \alg{Local2Rounds$_\triangle$}, we can apply the RR to only edges that are required at the second round; i.e., $(v_j,v_k) \in G'$ in line 8 of Algorithm~\ref{alg:subgraph-interactive}.
-Then the time complexity can be reduced to $O(n d_{max}^2)$ in total.
-We also confirmed that when $n=1000000$, the running time of \alg{Local2Rounds$_\triangle$} was $311$ seconds (on one node the ABCI), which is $3.5 \times 10^6$ times faster than \alg{LocalRR$_\triangle$}.
+In contrast, the time complexity of \alg{Local2Rounds$_\triangle$} is $O(n^2 + n d_{max}^2)$\footnote{When we evaluate \alg{Local2Rounds$_\triangle$} in our experiments, we can apply the RR to only edges that are required at the second round; i.e., $(v_j,v_k) \in G'$ in line 8 of Algorithm~\ref{alg:subgraph-interactive}.
+Then the time complexity of \alg{Local2Rounds$_\triangle$} can be reduced to $O(n d_{max}^2)$ in total.
+We also confirmed that when $n=1000000$, the running time of \alg{Local2Rounds$_\triangle$} was $311$ seconds on one node of the ABCI.
+Note, however, that this does \textit{not} protect individual privacy, because it reveals the fact that users $v_j$ and $v_k$ are friends with $u_i$ to the data collector.}.
+The factor of $n^2$ comes from the fact that the size of the noisy graph $G'$ is $O(n^2)$.
+This also causes a large communication overhead, as explained below.

+{\textbf{Communication overhead.}}~~In \alg{Local2Rounds$_\triangle$}, each user need to see the noisy graph $G'$ of size $O(n^2)$ to count $t_i$ and $s_i$.
+This results in a per-user communication overhead of $O(n^2)$.
+Although we do not simulate the communication overhead in our experiments that use \alg{Local2Rounds$_\triangle$}, the $O(n^2)$ overhead might limit its application in very large graphs.
+An interesting avenue of future work is how to compress the graph size (e.g., via graph projection or random projection) to reduce both the time complexity and the communication overhead.